0-chrollo/knackpass/README.md

 ## Key Features

--Open Source: KnackPass is open-source software, meaning that the source code is freely available for anyone to use, modify, and distribute.
+- Open Source: KnackPass is open-source software, meaning that the source code is freely available for anyone to use, modify, and distribute.

--User-Friendly: The platform is designed to be intuitive and easy to navigate, ensuring a seamless user experience for everyone.
+- User-Friendly: The platform is designed to be intuitive and easy to navigate, ensuring a seamless user experience for everyone.

--Free Access: We believe that access to reliable online tools should be available to everyone, so KnackPass provides all its features for free.
+- Free Access: We believe that access to reliable online tools should be available to everyone, so KnackPass provides all its features for free.

 ## Table of Contents